New Mexico City International Airport

 - 5,000m × 60m

 The New Mexico City International Airport was a proposed development adjacent to Mexico City Juarez International Airport.
-The new MXP169 billion (USD11.3 billion) airport will have the capacity for 120 million passengers p/a and feature six runways upon completion of its second phase, quadrupling Juarez's capacity.
-The airport was scheduled to commence operations on 20-Oct-2020, however, the construction schedule has extended the completion to 2023.
-In 2018, newly appointed President Andrés Manuel López Obrador stated the government will consider abandoning the New Mexico International Airport and repurpose the existing Santa Lucia Airbase into a commercial facility.
+The new MXP169 billion (USD11.3 billion) airport would have the capacity for 120 million passengers p/a and feature six runways upon completion of its second phase, quadrupling Juarez's capacity.
+The airport was scheduled to commence operations on 20-Oct-2020.
+However, in 2018, newly appointed President Andrés Manuel López Obrador stated the government will abandon the New Mexico International Airport and repurpose the existing Santa Lucia Airbase into a commercial facility.
 The Ministry of Communications & Transport confirmed the suspension of construction works for the New Mexico City International Airport in Jan-2019.